smallprogram/openwrt-ghfu/README.md

 ### ✨ Key Features

 - **🌐 Seamless Integration**: Fetches the latest release data from a specified GitHub repository and triggers `sysupgrade` automatically upon download.
 - **📊 Smart Comparison**: Compares the current system flash time with the release publish time to provide a clear upgrade suggestion.
-Displays release assets with keyword-based filtering.
+The status card supports init/success/failure states and shows `Assets total`.
 - **⚙️ Highly Configurable**: Customizable GitHub repository input and release fetch timeout (default: 15s).
 Supports both **keep-config** and **no-keep-config** upgrade modes.
 - **🤖 Auto-Filtering & Memory**:
   - Automatically attempts to filter and select the correct firmware based on the filename of the *last upgraded firmware*.
   - If a unique match is found, it selects it automatically.
 If not, it prompts the user to select manually via detailed logs.
+- **🔎 Whitespace-Friendly Fuzzy Search**: Trims leading/trailing spaces, collapses repeated spaces, and supports multi-keyword AND matching split by spaces.
 - **🛡️ Failsafe UI**: Locks critical operation buttons (save configs, fetch release, download/upgrade) while an upgrade process is running to prevent accidental clicks.
 Auto-recovers on abnormal exits.
 - **🖥️ Enhanced UX**: Provides visual logs for download progress, countdowns, and upgrade trigger steps.
 Features a waiting dialog during the upgrade and auto-refreshes the page when the device comes back online.
+Upgrade commands are executed in backend background jobs, so already-started tasks continue after page navigation.
 Fully bilingual (Chinese and English).

 ### 🎯 Typical Use Cases